VACLab/BiasAnalyzerVis/README.md

 # BiasAnalyzer_Vis_JS
-A PyCharm project for bundling BiasAnalyzer javascript files.
-Raw files are in the "src" directory.
+JS files for the BiasAnalyzer visualization.
+These don't work with CohortWidget.